jvhbv/fire-red-rng-calculator/README.md

 ## Contribution

 As-is, this software is created solely by me.
 If you would like to contribute by adding ideas, knowledge, bug fixes, or want to modify the source code for your own use, you are welcome to.
 Pull requests are welcome, and if you find bugs that have not already been reported, you can open a [new issue](https://github.com/jvhbv/fire-red-rng-calculator/issues) to let me know about it.
 If you modify and publish the source code, make sure to follow the guidelines of the [GNU GPL v3.0](https://choosealicense.com/licenses/gpl-3.0/) license, and aside from that, all ideas are welcome so I can make this program be as great as it can be.
+If you want information regarding documentation and explanations on specific parts of the program, visit the [Wiki page](https://github.com/jvhbv/fire-red-rng-calculator/wiki), as most everything is right there on the first page.

 ## License
 This software is protected under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/)